NachoPal/DChallenge/README.md

   * **Thumbnail**: Add the image named `thumbnail.jpeg` you can find in the repository's root folder.
   * **Summary**: Add the document named `summary.html` you can find in the repository's root folder.
   * **Description**: Add the document named `description.html` you can find in the repository's root folder.
-  * **OpenTime**: Set it to a minimum of 360 seconds.
-It will provide you enough time to participate in the challenge.
+  * **OpenTime**: Set it to a minimum of 360 seconds, but I recommend more since transactions sometimes take too long to be mined, being the challenge already in ONGOING state by that time.
+Set around 700 seconds, even if you have to wait more, but you will be sure that you will not have to repeat the process.
+That will provide you enough time to participate in the challenge.
-  * **CloseTime**: Set it to a minimum of 720 seconds.
+  * **CloseTime**: Set it to a minimum of 720 seconds or 360 seconds more than OpenTime.
 It will provide you enough time to submit a video in the challenge.

 **Submit the challenge**, and after the files are uploaded to IPFS, you will be asked to sign the transaction with Metamask and redirected to **OPEN CHALLENGES** section.
 When the transaction is mined, the new challenge will show up (if it doesn't show up, refresh the page).